 Atomic spectra and their relation to the structure of matter.
 A study of simple line spectra and the development of theory, followed by complex spectra dealing with the fine structure of lines.
-Atom building and the periodic system of the elements are studied.
 Prerequisites, Physics 53 and 204.

 ^{}The laboratory work in these courses is integrated with classroom work.
 No separate credit is given for the class work or the laboratory work.